Make a Right to Information application

 - give enough information about the document so the responsible officer of the department or the Minister can identify the document

 - state an address to which notices may be sent.

 - apply online

-- email or post your application and evidence of identity to the department
+- email or post your application and evidence of identity to the department, or

-Under the Right to Information Act 2009 (Qld), a summary of the information being requested will be published on the department’s disclosure log as soon as practicable after your application is received.
+Under the RTI Act, a summary of the information being requested will be published on the department’s disclosure log as soon as practicable after your application is received.

 Queensland public housing tenants

-If you are a current Queensland public housing tenant, you can request a copy of documents containing your personal information by completing an Administrative Access form, which is available on the department’s website, and providing it directly to your Housing Service Centre.
+If you are a current Queensland public housing tenant, you can request a copy of documents containing your personal information by completing an Administrative Access form and providing it directly to staff at a Housing Service Centre.

 If the documents contain your personal information, you are required to provide a certified copy of evidence of your identity, e.g. a passport, driver’s licence or birth certificate.
 A document is considered certified when it is a photocopy of an original document and witnessed by a lawyer or notary public, a commissioner for declarations or a justice of the peace as being a correct copy of the original document.

 If you are an agent acting for the applicant you will need to provide the applicant’s authorisation, in writing, for the documents to be released to you along with evidence of your (the agent’s) identity.